MUDGEE’S ONLY DIVE CENTRE

 Queensland:

 The Great Barrier Reef is the major attraction for scuba divers traveling to Australia.
 The reef is the largest coral reef system on Earth.
-Many Australian liveaboard dive vessels run day trips and weekly tours of the outer reef and Coral Sea Islands.
-Giant turtles, nudibranches, coral polyps, pelagics and a variety of sharks all regularly appear on the Great Barrier Reef, providing divers with an awesome sight.
-A number of wrecks are also available to dive along the Queensland coast, including the Yongola.
+Many Australian live aboard dive vessels run day trips and weekly tours of the outer reef and Coral Sea Islands.
+Giant turtles, nudibranchs, coral polyps, pelagic and a variety of sharks all regularly appear on the Great Barrier Reef, providing divers with an awesome sight.
+A number of wrecks are also available to dive along the Queensland coast, including the Yongala.
 Lady Elliot Island and Heron Island are also highly noteworthy destinations.

 South Australia: